-The Wellington Arms, which sits on the border between Hampshire and Berkshire, offers rustic, unpretentious food utilising as much of its home-grown produce as possible as well as the suppliers the local area has to offer.
+The Wellington Arms, which sits on the border between Hampshire and Berkshire, offers rustic, unpretentious food made by utilising as much of its home-grown produce as possible as well as local suppliers

 As well as being a great spot to stop for a luxurious lunch or dinner, guests can stay in one of the pub’s two first-rate hotel rooms, situated in the recently converted Oak Barn, as well as a gorgeous one-bedroom suite.